Ques.1. What is a database?

 Ans.
-Tables are the database object that are used for storing related records in the form of rows and columns.
+Tables are the database object that is used for storing related records in the form of rows and columns.

 Ques.7.
 What is a tuple, record or row in a table?

 Ans.
-A tuple or record is an ordered set of related data item in a table.
+A tuple or record is an ordered set of the related data item in a table.

 Ques.8.
 What is SQL?

 Ans.
-SQL stands for Structured Query Language, it is an language used for creating, storing, fetching and updating of data and database objects in RDBMS.
+SQL stands for Structured Query Language, it is a language used for creating, storing, fetching and updating of data and database objects in RDBMS.

 Ques.9.
 What are the different types of SQL commands?